Before you go, do your research

 Alcohol

 Alcohol impairs judgment, cognition, alertness, and reaction time.
 So, unfortunately, the more you drink, the more vulnerable you become.
 When you’re having a drink (at home or abroad), don’t leave your drink unattended or accept a drink from someone you don’t know well.
 You should order a drink, watch it be made, and have eyes on it at all times.
+A good practice to pace yourself is to have a glass of water between each alcoholic drink.

 Local activities & service providers